codemerx/Semikron/README.md

 [^c1_grid_implementation]: Combining functionalities are requires extra code.
 For example paging and sorting.
 [^c1_static_file_problem]: Static files (css, js) do not loaded when used with Razor Class Library.
 [^c1_wasm_performance_problem]: Grid expanding and menus have performance problem in Wasm.
+[^infragistics_lang_problem]: It has language problem.
+Some non-english languages could cause DataGrid loading problem.